 Regardless of your kids’ ages, it’s good to include them in the trip preparation and to pack them each a small bag with activities and snacks for the plane.
 I pack snacks, gum and books for myself too – so don’t forget about nice things for yourself for the flight.

 It’s always good practice to make a packing list.
 And remember lots of warm layers and outerwear for exploring in the cold temperatures.
+It's also helpful to have a backup battery supply such as a motive lithium-ion battery power supply for when you are exploring.

 Enjoying the trip as a family